 Before you can start using any function from Vulkan and vulkano, the first thing to do is to create an instance.
 Creating an instance tries to load Vulkan from the system and reads the list of available implementations.

-Creating an instance takes three optional parameters which aren't going to cover for now.
+Creating an instance takes three optional parameters which we aren't going to cover for now.
 You can

 check the documentation of